Improved Parallel Algorithms for Baumslag Groups: Conclusion and open questions

-We have shown the word problem of generalized Baumslag groups \BGq to be in \Tc1.
-The same complexity applies to the conjugacy problem for elements outside $\BSq$ or if one element is fixed. \Tc1 seems to be the best possible using the current approach of tree-like Britton reductions.
-We conclude with some open questions: What is the ``actual'' complexity of the word problem of \BGq?
-Are there any better lower bounds other than that it contains a non-abelian free subgroup?
-Can our methods be generalized to the Higman group $H_4$?
-This is closely related to the growth of its Dehn function, which, to the best of our knowledge, is not known to be in $\tow(\Oh(\log n))$ like for the Baumslag group.
+\begin{itemize} \item What is the ``actual'' complexity of the word problem of \BGpq?
+Are there any better lower bounds other than that it contains a non-abelian free subgroup? \item What is the complexity of the word problem of $\BGpr$ if $p \nmid r$?
+For these groups, our approach does not work (see \cref{rem:BSTwoThree}) and it is completely unclear whether the problem can be solved even in polynomial time. \item Can our methods be generalized to the Higman group $H_4$?
+This is closely related to the growth of its Dehn function, which, to the best of our knowledge, is not known to be in $\tow(\Oh(\log n))$ like for the Baumslag group. \end{itemize}

 [1]{\{#1\}}